wting/autojump/README.md

     a different entry.
 In the above example, `j w in` would then jump you into /home/user/work/inbox.

--   Jump to a Child Directory.
+-   Jump To A Child Directory.

     Sometimes it's convenient to jump to a child directory (sub-directory of current directory) rather than typing out the full